Introduction

 User interface for facing Bentley authorization server

 Once authenticated, the Bentley authorization server returns an authorization code to the Redirect URI registered with your application.
-Extract the code in the response from the redirect_uri field.
+Extract the code in the response from the redirect_uri.

 Note